acoustep/mitchs.pw/source/read/2015-02-22-using-padrino-with-ember-cli-part-3-authentication.html.markdown

 ogp:
   og:
     description: 'Welcome to Part 3 of my Padrino and Ember series.
 This article is for setting up Ember with our Padrino API...'
-    title: 'Using Padrino with Ember CLI Part 2'
+    title: 'Using Padrino with Ember CLI Part 3: Authentication'
     url: 'read/using-padrino-with-ember-cli-part-3-authentication/'
 ---